ArjunCodess/men2-predictor/README.md

 - Emphasis on recall over accuracy for screening applications
 - Validation on real held-out data, not synthetic test sets

-### 3. Clinical Deployment Guidelines
+### 3. Clinical Deployment Framing

-- Recommends original dataset models for deployment (100% recall)
+- Recommends **XGBoost on original data** for screening workflows where false negatives are least acceptable.
-- Quantifies clinical risk: "missing even 1/50 cases" is more impactful than "79% accuracy"
+- Recommends **LightGBM on expanded data** for triage workflows where overall discrimination is prioritized.
-- Provides template for rare disease ML with limited data
+- Provides a reproducible template for comparing screening-safe and triage-oriented models in small rare-disease cohorts.

 ### Publication Status